Maddocks hires machine to do its due diligence

 “Our adoption of the Luminance AI platform is just another example of how we are delivering on our goal to embed a culture of innovation across the entire firm.
 We are highly focused on supporting ideas from all parts of the firm that have the potential to add value to what we do for our clients,” Temby said.

-Gilbert + Tobin is also using Luminance for another tool called Kira for its due diligence.
-Kira was developed in the United States.
+Gilbert + Tobin is also using Luminance for its due diligence.

 Follow CIO Australia on Twitter and Like us on Facebook… Twitter: @CIO_Australia, Facebook: CIO Australia, or take part in the CIO conversation on LinkedIn: CIO Australia